 In his essay, The Stories We Are, William Randall (1997) asserted that we are the main character in our own personal story.
-It is through this process of storying and restorying our own life that we make meaning.
+It is through this process

+Restorative practices serve an important dual function in the life of a community, school, family, or workplace.
+The practices offer mechanisms to increase social bonding and proactively strengthen community, while also offering clear methods to repair relational harm in the wake of harm or wrongdoing.
+Techniques such as circles and restorative conferencing may take a myriad of forms in different social contexts.
+However, individual practices are only important to the extent that they help individuals develop the interpersonal, intrapersonal, and cognitive competencies that make one more proficient in developing and managing stronger relationships with others (Bailie, 2016).
+The task ahead for civil society advocates is to better understand the shape and dimensions of of storying and re-storying our own life that we make meaning.
 Our personal stories are more than facts and information about what happened to us when and by what means.
 Our stories are also constructed by how we tell them and to whom.
 It is this formation of a personal narrative that imbues events, and life as a whole, with meaning.
 The same factual events may be told in myriad ways and with a multitude of possible meanings.
 It is the facts we choose to highlight, and the way in which we choose to relate them, that makes a story truly our own.
 This process of making a story ours, argues Randall, helps the individual move from the passive feeling of being only a character carried along by larger forces toward being a reader and eventually an author of our own life - to living with a full sense of knowledge and dignity about who we are in the world.
 Becoming an author of our own personal story is essential if we are to become who we wish to be.
 This is the essential arc of any meaningful personal and moral development.
 It is the process of self-actualization.

 In Joseph Campbell's seminal work, The Hero with a Thousand Faces (2008), he discusses how the understanding of life's tragedies reminds us of that which is fragile within us and around us.
 Similarly, understanding life's comedies draws attention to that which is invincible.
 It is only by grasping the reality of both aspects of our personal story that we come to know ourselves and to fully understand others.
-Even in restorative conferences held in the wake of serious offenses such as murder, victims commonly report that they came to see the offender as an imperfect, broken, even occasionally sympathetic human being , instead of an all-powerful monster (Wachtel, O'Connell, & Wachtel, 2010).
+Even in restorative conferences held in the wake of serious offenses such as murder, victims commonly report that they came to see the offender as an imperfect, broken, even occasionally sympathetic human being, instead of an allpowerful monster (Wachtel, O'Connell, & Wachtel, 2010).
 More than any other method, humans use storytelling to make sense of emotionally powerful experiences and existence itself.
 A dignified life is one in which we feel that our story is heard, understood, and matters to those around us.

 When I first began working for the International Institute for Restorative Practices (IIRP), I was employed as an intern youth counselor at one of our day treatment alternative schools for delinquent and troubled teens.
-One of the unique aspects of the organizational cultural was something called "basic concepts," to which all staff were required to adhere.
+One of the unique aspects of the organizational culture was something called "basic concepts," to which all staff were required to adhere.
 These were regularly discussed and reviewed during monthly staff team-builders and designed to reinforce important organizational norms and ideas.
 Two of these basic concepts were: